Software Architecture: Principles and Practices - eLearning

 - architectures in Agile projects

 This course is the most fundamental of the five courses in the SEI Software Architecture Curriculum.
-At the conclusion of the course, attendees will be eligible to take the SEI's Software Architecture Design and Analysis and Architecture Tradeoff Analysis Method (ATAM) Evaluator Training courses.
+At the conclusion of the course, attendees will be eligible to take the SEI's Software Architecture Design and Analysis course.
 Attendees will also be better prepared for the SEI's Documenting Software Architectures course.

 - definition and overview of software architecture